Extending my lease under the Leasehold Reform, Housing and Urban Development Act 1993

 How to extend your lease

-- You'll then need to arrange an independent valuation of your property to work out your offer price.
+- You'll need to arrange an independent valuation of your property to work out your offer price

 - Once we’ve received your written agreement, we'll ask our solicitor to complete the lease extension.
 They'll contact your solicitor to manage your side of the paperwork.